-I am currently recruiting Master's students!
-Please reach out to me via email: jphillips at tamusa.edu with a letter of interest and research goals.
+I am currently recruiting students and postdocs at WSU!
+Please reach out to me via email: jennifer.n.phillips 'at' wsu.edu with a letter of interest and research goals.